 No one would mistake the Bloody Kirby for the Bloody Mary if served one: rather than a pint or pilsner glass, this is served over a large ice cube in an Old Fashioned glass.
 Similarly, it doesn’t receive the usual plethora of garnishes—simplicity remains the key, as a cucumber spear or two is all that’s needed.
 Of course, no one will judge too hard if you throw in a bacon strip or some pickled vegetables.

 - 1 1/2 ounces Grey Goose Le Citron vodka

 - 1 1/2 ounces tomato juice

 - Garnish: Kirby cucumber spear

-In a shaker, muddle the vodka, cucumber, Tabasco and vermouth.
+In a shaker, muddle the cucumber slices with the vodka, vermouth and Tabasco.

-Top with the tomato juice and garnish with a Kirby cucumber spear.
+Top with the tomato juice and stir gently to combine.